-If you know that your front door needs some paint love, you may be lost as to choosing front door paint colors or completely confused on how to paint a door.
-Here’s some tips for choosing your front door paint color and some tips on painting your front door.
+If you know that your front door needs some paint love, you may be lost as to choosing front door paint colors or completely confused about how to paint a door.
+Here are some tips for how to pick a front door color and some tips for painting your front door.

 Painting your front door is an easy way to add instant character to this important piece of your exterior.
 Not to mention, painting your front door adds instant curb appeal.